Need to talk? Call 1800 882 436.

 • Most women recover physically from pregnancy and their baby's birth within 6 weeks.

-• Your GP or maternity care provider can do your 6-week postnatal check.
+• Your doctor or maternity care provider can do your 6-week postnatal check.

-• At your 6-week postnatal check you'll be asked a range of questions about your physical and mental health.
+• At your 6-week postnatal check you'll be asked some questions about your physical and mental health.

-• The 6-week check is an opportunity to talk about any concerns you might have.
+• The 6-week check is a chance to talk about any concerns you might have.

 What is the 6-week postnatal check?

-The 6-week postpartum check is a comprehensive check to assess how your body has recovered after your pregnancy and baby's birth.
-By 6 weeks after birth, most women have recovered from labour and childbirth.
+The 6-week postpartum check is a way to find out how your body has recovered after your pregnancy and baby's birth.
+Many women have recovered from labour and childbirth after 6 weeks.
+But this can depend on your birth experience.

-It is also an opportunity to review your general health and wellbeing.
-Your physical and emotional health are equally as important.
+The check is also a chance for your doctor or maternity care provider to check on your emotional health and wellbeing.
+Both your physical and emotional health are important.

 Who will I have the check with?

-• If you had your baby in a public maternity hospital, it is likely you'll be advised to see your GP.
+• If you had your baby in a public maternity hospital, it's likely you'll see your doctor.

 • If you were supported by a private obstetrician or midwife during your pregnancy, they will do your check.